Annabel Subler - Obituary

 1/1

-Annabel was born May 24, 1917, in Shelby County to the late Ernest A. and Cora V. (Boham) Apple.
-In addition to her parents, Annabel was also preceded in death by her husband, Basil C. Subler, on October 8, 2014, whom she married August 20, 1938; sons, Wayne Subler, in infancy, and John K. Subler; sisters, Kathryn Apple and June Keller; brothers, Walter, Norbert, James & Ralph Apple.
+Annabel was born May 24, 1917, in Shelby County to the late Ernest A. & Cora V. (Boham) Apple.
+In addition to her parents, Annabel was also preceded in death by her husband, Basil C. Subler on October 8, 2014, whom she married August 20, 1938; sons, Wayne Subler in infancy and John K. Subler; sisters, Kathryn Apple and June Keller; brothers, Walter, Norbert, James & Ralph Apple.

-Annabel is survived by her son and daughter-in-law, James & Diana Subler of Versailles; grandchildren, James Subler Jr. of Greenville, Shane Subler of Washington, D.C., Lucas and Courtney Subler of Versailles, and Lauren and Lucas Moeller of Playa Delray, Calif.; great-grandchildren, Ryan Subler, Nathan Subler, Ariel Swerlein, Kathryn Subler, Alex Subler, Maeve Moeller, and one expected soon; sisters, Betty Liddy of Piqua and Pauline Berry of Versailles; brother-in-law, Donald "Shorty" Keller of Greenville; sister-in-law, Connie Apple of Versailles; and numerous nieces and nephews.
+Annabel is survived by her son & daughter-in-law, James & Diana Subler of Versailles; grandchildren, James Subler Jr. of Greenville, Shane Subler of Washington, D.C., Lucas & Courtney Subler of Versailles and Lauren & Lucas Moeller of Playa Delray, California; great-grandchildren, Ryan Subler, Nathan Subler, Ariel Swerlein, Kathryn Subler, Alex Subler, Maeve Moeller and one expected soon; sisters, Betty Liddy of Piqua and Pauline Berry of Versailles; brother-in-law, Donald "Shorty" Keller of Greenville; sister-in-law, Connie Apple of Versailles; and numerous nieces and nephews.

-Annabel was a homemaker and was very passionate about gardening.
-She was a member of St. Denis Catholic Church in Versailles.
-Annabel was also past president of the Versailles Garden Club where she was active for 25 years, and past president of the Versailles V.F.W.
-Ladies Auxilary.

-A Mass of Christian Burial will be held at 10:30 a.m., Thursday, September 3, 2020, at St. Denis Catholic Church in Versailles, with Rev. Fr.
+A Mass of Christian Burial will be held at 10:30 AM on Thursday, September 3, 2020, at St. Denis Catholic Church in Versailles with Rev. Fr.
 Jim Simons celebrant.
 Burial will follow in St. Valbert Cemetery in Versailles.
-The family will receive friends on Thursday morning, from 8:30 to 10 a.m., at Bailey Zechar Funeral Home in Versailles.
+The family will receive friends on Thursday morning from 8:30 to 10:00 AM at Bailey Zechar Funeral Home in Versailles.

-In lieu of flowers, memorial contributions may be made to the Versailles Garden Club in Annabel's memory.
-Condolences for the family may be expressed through www.zecharbailey.com